(Date of issue: March 2014. Version: 2)

-Because methylphenidate has not been studied separately, there is no scientific information as to whether taking methylphenidate in pregnancy could cause a baby to experience withdrawal symptoms.
+Because trazodone has not been studied specifically there is no scientific information as to whether taking trazodone in pregnancy could cause a baby to experience withdrawal symptoms.

-However, because methylphenidate works in a similar way similar to other medicines that are known to cause neonatal withdrawal, close monitoring of your baby for a few days after birth may be advised if you have taken methylphenidate in the weeks before delivery.
+However, because trazodone is similar to other medicines that are known to cause neonatal withdrawal, close monitoring of your baby for a few days after birth may be advised if you have taken trazodone regularly in the weeks before delivery.

 A baby’s brain continues to develop right up until the end of pregnancy.
 It is therefore possible that taking certain medicines at any stage of pregnancy could have a lasting effect on a child’s learning or behaviour.

-Are there any risks to my baby if the father has taken methylphenidate?
+Are there any risks to my baby if the father has taken trazodone?

-We would not expect any increased risk to your baby if the father took methylphenidate before or around the time you became pregnant.
+We would not expect any increased risk to your baby if the father took trazodone before or around the time you became pregnant.

 Who can I talk to if I have questions?